-Development proposals at Land north of Sinah Lane (H29), which is located on a Primary Support Area, will only be permitted where suitable replacement habitat is provided on-site and in perpetuity which:
+Development proposals at Land north of Sinah Lane (H29), which at the time of allocation is located on a Primary Support Core Area, will only be permitted where suitable replacement habitat is provided onsite and in perpetuity which:

 - a.
 Contributes to a biodiversity net gain to the SWBG network; - b.
 Is suitable in terms of habitat type and quality for at least the number of SWBG recorded on the site being lost; and - c.
 Is secured through a costed Habitat Management and Monitoring Plan.